-There are a number of different types of currently accepted GCN surveys that can be used to inform planning applications and support Natural England or Natural Resources Wales GCN mitigation licence applications.
-These surveys include GCN presence or likely absence surveys, GCN Environmental DNA testing, GCN population size class surveys and albeit used very rarely terrestrial surveys for GCN.
+There are a number of different types of currently accepted GCN surveys that can be used to inform planning applications and support Natural England or Natural Resources Wales GCN mitigation licence applications, these surveys include GCN Environmental DNA (eDNA) testing, GCN presence or likely absence surveys, GCN population size class surveys and albeit used very rarely terrestrial surveys for GCN.

 The level of survey effort required is usually dependent on the presence of ponds and/or other waterbodies located at or within 500 metres of the proposed development site and the scale and likely impact of the proposed development.
 These surveys are all costly and time constrained and if not properly considered are likely to result in disruption to the planning and/or development schedule.

-The great crested newt (GCN) is a strictly protected species and a consideration in the planning process.
+The great crested newt (GCN) is a strictly protected species and a material consideration in the planning process.
 The presence of this iconic species at or neighboring a site will pose a significant constraint to any proposed development project.
-GCN like other wildlife, have suffered from ongoing population decline across the UK due to changes in land use such as commercial and residential development, agricultural intensification, the loss of ponds and loss or damage to suitable terrestrial habitat which has led to a major reduction in breeding, shelter and foraging opportunities for this charismatic species.
+GCN like other wildlife, have suffered from ongoing population decline across the UK due to changes in land use, loss of ponds and loss or damage to suitable terrestrial habitat which has led to a major reduction in breeding, shelter and foraging opportunities for this charismatic species.

 Adult GCN spend only part of the year at their ancestral breeding sites usually arriving at a pond in mid-March where they remain in their aquatic phase until mid-June (feeding, courting, mating and laying eggs) at which point they leave the pond and revert to their terrestrial phase.
 During their terrestrial phase GCN will shelter under cover during the day only emerging after dark to hunt for earthworms and other invertebrates.
 In late October GCN seek out suitable hibernation sites and become inactive until they re-emerge (as the weather warms in early spring the following year) and start to make their way back to their breeding pond.
-The young or sub adult GCN resulting from the seasons eggs usually leave the pond in August and September (albeit some may overwinter in the pond).
-Sub-adult GCN spend the first 3 years of living terrestrially and do not return to breed until they are 3 years old.
+Young or sub adult GCN resulting from the seasons eggs usually leave the pond in August and September (albeit some may overwinter in the pond).
+Sub-adult GCN spend their first 3 years living terrestrially and do not return to breed until they are 3 years old.
+Individual GCN have been known to range over 1km from their breeding pond.

 Great Crested Newt are protected under both European and British law.
 European protected species are listed on Schedule 2 of the Conservation of Habitats and Species Regulations, 2017.
 Those species listed on Schedule 2 are protected under Regulation 41, which refers to the protection of wild animals of a European Protected Species (EPS).